Temasek-Dynamics/gestelt/docs/px4_setup.md

     - Set the voltage divider value (There is a bug that it cannot be changed if the initial value is -1.0, so set it to a random positive value first.
 Then calculate it with the real value)

 - Lidar/Range finder:
-    - EKF2_RNG_AID: Set to 1 to allow estimator to make use of range sensor even when it is not the primary height source
+    - EKF2_RNG_AID: Set to 0 to disallow use of range sensor.
-    - Position offset
+    - Position offset should be 0.0
         - EKF2_RNG_POS_X, EKF2_RNG_POS_Y, EKF2_RNG_POS_Z
     - Other values
         - EKF2_RNG_SFE, EKF2_RNG_DELAY, EKF2_RNG_NOISE
-    - EKF2_MIN_RNG: Set to 0.4cm (or whatever your sensor reading tells you).
+    - EKF2_MIN_RNG: In units of meters.
+Set to 0.04m (or whatever your sensor reading tells you when your drone is on the ground).
 This is the expected rangefinder value when on the ground.

 - VICON:
     - EKF2_AID_MASK: Need to set to enable fusion with vision.